linkedpipes/etl/README.md

 ### Configuration
 Now edit the configuration file, mainly adding paths to working, storage, log and library directories.
 Especially:
-- `executor.execution.working_directory`
-- `executor.log.directory`
-- `executor.osgi.lib.directory` - This needs to be an absolute path to the `deploy/osgi` directory.
-- `executor-monitor.log.directory`
-- `storage.components.directory` - This needs to be an absolute path to the `deploy/components` directory.
-- `storage.pipelines.directory`

 ## Running LinkedPipes ETL
 To run LP-ETL, you need to run the three components it consists of.
 For debugging purposes, it is useful to store the console logs.